GUILLERMOUV/Sortus/README.md

 		// Aditionally SortusTotals returns the columns totals that you ask.
 		//
 		// How Sortus works ?
 		//     It get two parameters.
-The main array to sort and the order array.
+The main array or object to sort and the order array.
 		//     Sortus return a new ordered array.
 		//
 		//     Parameter 1: